errplane/errplane-java/README.md

 Additionally, to set a session user to better trace exceptions reported to Errplane the following can (and should) be used:

-    Errplane.setSessionUser:("string that identifies the current user");
+    Errplane.setSessionUser("string that identifies the current user");

 Basic Usage Scenario
 --------------------